 - Driving accountability

 Team meetings empower managers to “rally the troops” and ensure that the team feels heard and motivated.

-💡Pro tip: Use Fellow.app to collaborate on meeting agendas and ask for feedback to ensure that everyone is benefitting from your team meetings.
+💡 Pro tip: Use Fellow.app to create a shared meeting agenda and ask for feedback to ensure that everyone is benefitting from your team meetings.

 I don’t think team meetings deserve the bad reputation that they get.
 After all, they are one of the only moments when managers can ensure that their team is working on the right things, develop a culture of trust, and motivate everyone to do their job well.

 As Paul Axtell, author of Meetings Matter argues, a quality experience meeting leaves attendees feeling connected, valued, and fulfilled.
 That’s exactly how every employee should feel after your weekly team meeting.